DHTMLX/docs-suite/docs/guides/datacollection/grouping_data.md

 ---
-sidebar_label: group()
+sidebar_label: Grouping data
-title: JavaScript DataCollection - group Method
+title: JavaScript Guides - Grouping data
-description: You can explore the group method of DataCollection in the documentation of the DHTMLX JavaScript UI library.
+description: You can learn how to group data with DataCollection in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

-# group()
+# Grouping data

-@short: groups data in a collection that has a plain tree-like structure according to the specified order and additional configuration
+You can group the data of a component, ungroup data and check whether data in a collection is grouped via the DataCollection API.

 :::info important
 Data grouping isn't intended for working with [`lazyDataProxy`](helpers.md/lazydataproxy/)